yifeikong/garage/doc/book/cookbook/gateways.md

   - **It simplifies security.** Instead of having to maintain and renew a TLS certificate, you leverage the Secret Handshake protocol we use for our cluster.
 The S3 API protocol will be in plain text but limited to your local machine.

-## Limitations

-Currently it will not work with minio client.
-Follow issue [#64](https://git.deuxfleurs.fr/Deuxfleurs/garage/issues/64) for more information.

 ## Spawn a Gateway